gramos/video-streaming-bluemix/README.md

 Bluemix play well for this simple app, but the documentation related to integration between bluemix and ustream is a bit confusing and is not easy to find what you are looking for.
 The process of upload a video with http + ftp requires using ftp which is a very old and unused protocol and the error messages of the API are not explanatory.

-Install and run the app
+How install and run the app
 =======================

 Clone the repo
 --------------